303231

 Vishay Intertechnology Total Revenue

-Vishay Intertechnology had a difficult quarter as revenue dropped 8.2% year on year, missing analysts' estimates by 0.4%.
+Even though Vishay Intertechnology surpassed analysts' revenue estimates, this was a slow quarter for the company as its revenue dropped 14.3% year on year.
 This could mean that the current downcycle is deepening.

 Product Demand & Outstanding Inventory